Narcan (Naloxone) Drug Overdose Treatment

 Narcan is also available to the public in many states through the free Narcan kit programs.

-What Drugs Can Narcan Reverse?
+What Drugs Does Narcan Work On?

-These are some of the symptoms an opioid overdose can include.
+These are some of the symptoms an opioid overdose can include:

 • Slow or shallow breathing